cctpidmdlcdtc/paasnoid/README.md

 # Requirements

-paasnoid can be run on your current Debian based system, but it can also run inside its own VM on Windows/Mac computers.
+paasnoid can run on your current Debian based system, but it can also run inside its own VM on Windows/Mac computers.

 ## Virtual machine